-Colorectal cancer is a cancer that starts in the colon or the rectum.
+Colorectal cancer is cancer that starts in the colon or the rectum.
 These cancers can also be named colon cancer or rectal cancer, depending on where they start.
 Colon cancer and rectal cancer are often grouped together because they have many features in common.

 Source: American Cancer Society